venugopalkadamba/Multi_Disease_Predictor/README.md

 Pneumonia | Deep Learning Model(CNN) | 95%

 ## NOTE
+==> You can access the website live at: https://kvg-disease-predictor.herokuapp.com <br>
 ==> Python version 3.6.8 was used for the whole project.<br>
 ==> You can find all the models in [models](https://github.com/venugopalkadamba/Multi_Disease_Predictor/tree/master/models) folder.